aabujoda/OKE_ORE_SETUP/README.md

    3. Enter "Tutorial auth token" as a friendly description for the auth token and click Generate Token.
 The new auth token is displayed.

    4. Copy the auth token immediately to a secure location from where you can retrieve it later, because you won't see the auth token again in the Console.
+This token will be your docker password for the next step

    5. Close the Generate Token dialog.